 Zach is currently pursuing a Masters of Social Work in Policy Practice at the University of Connecticut.
 He graduated in 2018 from UConn with a bachelor’s degree in Political Science and is interested in human rights and social justice.
 Zach lives in New Haven and enjoys playing guitar, hiking and traveling in his spare time.

 SARA SALOMONS WILSON

 DIRECTOR OF DEVELOPMENT & COMMUNICATIONS

 Since 1995, Sara has committed her life to advocacy and justice within urban communities.
-Her early work as a VISTA volunteer in Grand Rapids, Michigan shaped her entire life’s work.
-Sara studied in Chicago and has served three churches in urban communities.
-She is an ordained minister with a BA from Calvin College and an MDiv from North Park Theological Seminary.
-In her free time she manages the lives of her three boys, cooks, bakes, plays with her two dogs, officiates weddings, designs kitchens and bathrooms, reads, and writes.
+Her early work as a VISTA volunteer in Grand Rapids, Michigan shaped her entire life’s calling.
+She is an ordained minister in the United Church of Christ with a BA from Calvin College and an MDiv from North Park Theological Seminary in Chicago.